cnzhikai/cnzhikai.github.io_251227/index.md

 ## About Me

 I am currently a Ph.D. student in the [Integrated Devices, Electronics, and Systems (IDEAS)](https://ideas.ethz.ch/) Group, supervised by Prof. Dr. Hua Wang at [ETH Zürich](https://ethz.ch/en.html), where I also completed my M.Sc. in Biomedical Engineering.
 Before that, I received a B.Eng. in Microelectronics from [Xi'an Jiaotong University](http://en.xjtu.edu.cn/) and was a visiting research intern at [McGill University](https://www.mcgill.ca/).
+Feel free to reach out for any questions or collaboration opportunites.

+## Research

 My research focuses on Lab-on-CMOS microsystems for advanced biological interfaces, especially those enabled by 3D bioelectronic sensors and actuators.
 I further develop circuits and systems that support in-sensor computing and on-chip machine learning to enable Lab-on-AIChip.

-Feel free to reach out for any questions or collaboration opportunites.

-## Research Overview

 <img src="https://raw.githubusercontent.com/cnzhikai/cnzhikai.github.io/refs/heads/main/assets/img/research.png"
      alt="Research"